 The little bit of water you added to the tray when you sowed the borage seeds has been up-taken mainly by the plants.

-So the tray is dry, or nearly so, and the borage seedlings need water.
+So the tray is nearly dry, and the borage seedlings need water.
 But before we add water, we want to remember how the tray feels in our hands.

 Because you won’t water the microgreens again until the tray feels the same weight.

-Overwatering is the biggest mistake new growers - all growers - make.
-People like schedules; schedules make things easier to remember, so microgreens are often put on a watering schedule.
+Overwatering is the biggest mistake new growers – all growers – make.
+People like schedules; schedules make remembering things easier, so microgreens are often put on a watering schedule.

 Schedules are a human invention that plants and nature haven’t learned yet.
 There may be cycles, but plants have no schedules when it comes to watering.

-Water microgreens and your house plants when they need it, not on Sunday mornings.
+Water microgreens and your house plants when needed, not on Sunday mornings.

-Maybe you believe I'm being cynical here, but you would understand if you saw as many photos of overwatered microgreens as I do in my emails.
+Maybe you believe I’m being cynical, but you would understand if you saw as many photos of overwatered microgreens as I do in my emails.